Community

 By formalising these commitments we embrace the opportunity to weave elements of reconciliation together in practical and positive ways.
 Those elements include historical acceptance, race relations, equality and equity, institutional integrity and unity.

-In the words of local artist Simone Thomson (descendant of Victoria’s Ulupna and Moira Clans of the Yorta-Yorta Tribe, and the Yarra-Yarra Clan of the Wurundjeri Tribe), we have the opportunity to:
+n the words of local artist Simone Thomson (descendant of Victoria’s Ulupna and Moira Clans of the Yorta-Yorta Tribe, and the Yarra-Yarra Clan of the Wurundjeri Tribe), we have the

 How?